 Secondly, researchers point to potentials for forming better communities.
-If new media are used in the right way they can provide better opportunities for students to get to know each other, becoming familiar with each other, doing things together, making friends, connecting and maintaining relationships, getting to know each other’s friends and forming communities.
+If new media are used in the right way they can provide better opportunities for students to get to know each other, become familiar with each other, do things together, make friends, connect and maintain relationships, get to know each other’s friends and form communities.

 Thirdly, researchers point out that the study environment at a school can be improved if social media are involved; the use of social media can expand opportunities for contact between the school and the students, contact between classes and between year groups, and between alumni and future students, as well as increasing participation in activities at the school in addition to teaching.
 Also, they observe better contact with absent students and opportunities to create virtual homework help.

 Fourthly, researchers observe better opportunities for contact with the surrounding community, people in other countries, politicians, friendship classes, etc.

 Fifthly, studies show that an active inclusion of social media provides better motivation and commitment as it expands the possibilities for creating lessons that students find interesting and challenging.
 With new media, it is possible to achieve greater diversity in teaching and exceed traditional classroom training.

 Finally, sixthly, researchers point out that students acquire better media and IT skills when social media are used actively in class and that students conditions digital media entail compared to the media situation before the Internet.